wintersys-projects/adt-build-machine-scripts/README.md

 2. For Email services, one of - Amazon SES, Mailjet or Sendpulse
 3. For Git based services, one of - Bitbucket, Github or Gitlab
 4. For DNS services, one of - Cloudflare, Digital Ocean, Exoscale, Linode, Vultr (note, Cloudflare has additional security features which are absent from naked dns services which is why it is probably best practice to use Cloudflare even if there is some extra hassle to set it up which you can find out about here: [Cloudflare DNS](https://community.cloudflare.com/t/step-1-adding-your-domain-to-cloudflare/64309))
-5. For object store services, one of - Digital Ocean Spaces, Exoscale Object Store, Linode Object Store, Vultr Object Store or Amazon S3
+5. For object store services, one of - Digital Ocean Spaces, Exoscale Object Store, Linode Object Store, Vultr Object Store
 6. I chose these VPS providers to deploy with because they have managed database offerings, if you wish to make a production ready deployment with this toolkit it is recommended that you make your deloyment using their managed database offerings.
 For development deployments, you can use the custom database install.

 --------------------------------